OSM-building-identification/cnn/readme.md

    - `flask run` starts the server

 ### Production-Specific Installation
+follow these steps in addition to the core [installation](#installation) to setup BIFSI on a production (remote) machine:

  - Inclide a `cred.json` for Production.
 It should have the following structure:

   ~~~